caffeineGMT/MachineLearningFoundation/README.md

 # MachineLearningFoundation

-This is a repo recording the assignments from coursera course "Machine Learning Foundation"
+This is a repo recording the assignments from Coursera course "Machine Learning Foundation"